How Much Does a Domain Name Cost in 2023 + Can I Get One for Free?

 How to Register a Domain Name

-Before registering a new domain name at Hostinger, make sure to comply with the requirements – such as the terms of service, valid contact details, and domain registration agreement.
+Before registering a new domain name at Hostinger, make sure to comply with the requirements, such as the terms of service, valid contact details, and domain registration agreement.

-2. Top-Level Domain
+2. Top-Level Domain Pricing

-If you want to learn more about what affects the prices of TLDs, check out our blog post on the future of domains and TLD trends.
+To learn more about what affects the prices of TLDs, check out our blog post on the future of domains and TLD trends.

 3. Domain Privacy Protection

-When registering a domain, WHOIS stores your personal details, including the phone number, home address, domain name, IP address, and expiration date.
+When registering a domain, WHOIS stores your personal details like phone number, home address, domain name, IP address, and expiration date.
 Since the information is publicly available, your site may be prone to identity theft, email phishing, and spam attacks.

 4. Domain Registration Duration